-• For drugs: AS/NZS 4308:2008 (latest version)
+b) For drugs: AS/NZS 4308:2008 (or any updated version).

-(See the Urine Cut-Off Concentration Standards).
+(See the Urine Cut-Off Concentration Standards (docDM-1044413).

-- b) A Qualified Collector for the local area will be engaged to collect urine specimen(s), conduct on-site drug screening tests and dispatch those specimens which screen "not negative" for a drug class, have suspicious specimen integrity or require testing for additional drugs to the Department's accredited laboratory, Canterbury Health Laboratories (CHL), for confirmatory and/or extended testing.
-The collectors will also be able to conduct breath alcohol testing. - The list of NZQA qualified collectors can be found on the List of NZQA Qualified Collectors.
-If a collector cannot be found near you please contact the CHL help desk at 0800 THELAB, phone 03 3640300 extn 80484, or email labinfor@cdhb.health.nz - c) The Department will meet all costs for alcohol and drug testing.
+• A Qualified Collector for the local area will be engaged to collect urine specimen(s), conduct onsite drug screening tests and dispatch those specimens which screen "not negative" for a drug class, have suspicious specimen integrity or require extended testing for additional drugs to the Department's accredited laboratory, Canterbury Health Laboratories (CHL), for confirmatory and/or extended testing.
+The collectors will also be able to conduct breath alcohol testing.

+The list of NZQA qualified collectors can be found on the List of NZQA Qualified Collectors (docDM-1446729).
+If a collector cannot be found near you please contact the CHL help desk at 0800 THELAB, phone 03 3640300 extn 80484, or email labinfor@cdhb.health.nz

+• The Department will meet all costs for alcohol and drug testing.

-11. Refusing a test
+3.1 Refusing a test

-Where a worker refuses to undergo a test the refusal shall be treated as serious misconduct under the Standards of Integrity and Conduct.
+Where a worker refuses to undergo a test the refusal shall be treated as serious misconduct under the Standards of Integrity and Conduct (docDM-459323).
 The manager is required to undertake an investigation and if required apply appropriate disciplinary procedures.
 The employee shall be suspended on full pay while the investigation is carried out.
 Contractors and volunteers are to stop work and be stood down from the worksite.